diegopacheco/java-pocs/pocs/if-killer-proper-oop/README.md

 ### Why Enums Sucks?
 (Java 8 version)

 1. Enums are not OO, very often lead to procedural code(people need todo IFs and propagate code to many places rather than center on a class).
+Enums are not really that different them anemic model, getters/setters and DTO (which force the consumer to do the logic).
 2. Enums are not flexible, you can't extend to do sub-typing.
 Can't do a proper TypeSystem with them.
 3. Enums has fixed set of values cannot be changed at runtime.
 4. Enums can have awful serialization/deserialization nasty issues, what if you try to load a value from DB is not present on enum?